ViciousPotato/HistoryShare/README.md

 ## Purpose

-First it will show stats of your browsing history
+HistoryShare will visualize your browsing history to show intersting bits of your habit.

-Second it may let you share your browsing history anonymously with others through our web server, to discover what other people are viewing.
+It also allows share your browsing history anonymously with others through our web server, to discover what other people with the similar interests are viewing.

 ## Installation